camunda-community-hub/micronaut-zeebe-client/README.md

 ## Creating a Client
 The minimal configuration requires you to provide a handler for a specific topic.
 You can register multiple handlers in this way for different topics.

-To register a handler you just need to add the annotation `ZeebeWorker` and specify the type to listen to.
-On start of the application the external task client will automatically connect to zeebe and start fetching tasks.
+On start of the application the external task client will automatically connect to Zeebe and start fetching tasks.

+### Option 1: Annotate Method
+To register a handler you can annotate a method with `ZeebeWorker`.

 Example handler:
 ```java